mehtadome/Notes/ReactJS/React Programming Patterns.md

 # Reactjs Programming Patterns
+The following topics are covered:
+- Separation of presentational from container
+- Passing changes between components
+- Styling
+- Controlled and Uncontrolled components

 ## Stateful Container Components
 Breaking down functional parts of a component to improve readability and decrease bug-proneness.